thinkful-ei-macaw/patrick-bookmarks-app/README.md

 - I receive appropriate feedback when I cannot submit a bookmark

 - I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

-- I can edit the rating and description of a bookmark in my list